Campaign of the Month: January 2015

 - An innately magical item cannot be reforged without permanently destroying the innate magics.

-Artifacts are mechanisms made by artificers that utilize powered machinery mechanical super- and sub-structures designed to mimic unique spell matrices.
-Artifact items always have a power core of some kind, reinforced moxen gems being perhaps the most common, which allows the bearer to infuse their own mana into the item to power the spell matrix crafted within it.
-Artifact items can range wildly in power depending both on the quality of components and the skill and creativity of the artificer.
-Artifacts further function as follows:
+Magical artifacts (often referred to as Mixed or Matrix Artifacts are mechanisms made by artificers that utilize powered machinery mechanical super- and sub-structures designed to mimic unique spell matrices.
+Magical artifact items always have a power core of some kind, reinforced moxen gems being perhaps the most common, which allows the bearer to infuse their own mana into the item to power the spell matrix crafted within it.
+Magical artifact items can range wildly in power depending both on the quality of components and the skill and creativity of the artificer.
+Magical artifacts further function as follows:

 - Artifacts count as magical items for all relevant purposes.